kubeshop/kusk-gateway/docs/cli/generate-cmd.md

 # Generating API CRDs

-The `generate` command accepts your OpenAPI spec file as input either as a local file or a URL pointing to your file and generates a Kusk Gateway compatible API resource that you can apply directly into your cluster.
+The `generate` command accepts your OpenAPI definition as input either as a local file or a URL pointing to your file and generates a Kusk Gateway compatible API resource that you can apply directly into your cluster.
 Use this command to automate
 API deployment workflows from an existing OpenAPI definition.

 Configuration of the API resource is done via the `x-kusk` extension.

-If the OpenAPI spec doesn't have a top-level `x-kusk` property set, it will add them for you and set the upstream service, namespace and port to the flag values passed in respectively and set the rest of the settings to defaults.
+If the OpenAPI definition doesn't have a top-level `x-kusk` property set, it will add them for you and set the upstream service, namespace and port to the flag values passed in respectively and set the rest of the settings to defaults.
 This is enough to get you started.